manell0/MileStone-3-Book-Review/README.md

 - Problems getting verification for book removal to work.
 Ended up lacking time, so I had to put that feature on future implement.

-- Problems getting 404.html working no matter where it goes wrong.
-404.html works (https://manell0.github.io/MileStone-2-emoji-memory/adsfadfadfadfadfadf) but not if I do slash (/) after the whole URL (https://manell0.github.io/MileStone- 2-emoji-memory / index.html /).Tried to add .htaccess file with the content (ErrorDocument 404 https://manell0.github.io/MileStone-2-emoji-memory/index.html/404.html) but it does not work ?!
-Tried to put 404.html in all directories, but it does not work ?!

-  - SOLUTION: I changed all relative file paths in 404.html to absolute file paths and that solved my problem.
-So now 404.html works as it should! 😀

 - Problems with my javascript code appearing with 8 spaces when looking in GitHub.
 Apparently can not be changed.